Clydebank Co-operative Society

 The Clydebank Co-operative Society Limited is the smallest consumers' co-operative in Scotland, based in the town of Clydebank near Glasgow.
 Along with Scotmid and The Co-operative Group, it is one of three consumer co-operative retail societies in Scotland, and the only one not merged into a regional or national society.

 Unusually for co-operatives in the United Kingdom, it is not a member of Co-operatives UK.
 However, in its founding year of 1881, it joined the Scottish Co-operative Wholesale Society.
 Before the second world war, community leader Jenny Hyslop was one of the society's organisers.

 Until 2013, Clydebank Co-op had buying arrangements with the Co-operative Retail Trading Group (CRTG), a buying group managed by The Co-operative Group, the successor of SCWS, which also manages The Co-operative brand.

 In 2013/2014, Clydebank Co-op left the CRTG, agreeing to buy from local wholesaler JW Filshill, and co-brand its six stores with Filshill's KeyStore brand.

+In 2012 Clydebank Co-op became the main sponsor of Clydebank FC, which is a community fan owned football club.